In 1976 I was 19 and working as a customs clearance clerk for a shipping company in the port.

 Those were the days when I had no duct tape or tie wraps, but I did have half a reel of coax in the boot, so I lifted the door into position, and while my girl friend held it there, I tied it from the door metalwork, because the panel trim was loose anyway and would have pulled off, around the base of the passenger seat, pulling as tight as I possibly could.

 It wasn’t perfect and it was very draughty and noisy, but we got home.

 I drove straight to the garage in my house and I fixed the door with two six inch nails, replacing whatever pins had corroded away in the hinges.

 I got a new and better paid job In July 1978, and with the extra money I traded in MZL736, and bought a brown seven-year-old Opel Kadett Caravan (Estate) 6665IK for £700, £200 cash and the rest financed over two years.

 All the faults that were endemic In my first car, such as bald tires, broken wipers, broken fan, missing petrol cap etc etc, were entirely missing on this almost new car, there was even a stereo radio Cassette player, with two speakers built in to the side panels of the driver and passenger door.

-My first car had many issues, but I was delighted to get it and it served me well.
+My many issues, but I was delighted to get it and it served me well.

-Keeping the car running gave me such a great grounding in car mechanics, that until cars became more computer than engine, I was never afraid to go rooting around under the bonnet of any that I have owned.
+Keeping the car running gave me such a great grounding in car mechanics, that until car engines became more computer than engine, I was never afraid to go rooting around under the bonnet of any cars that I have owned.